atiaitu/Distributed_Systems/Handin3/README.md

+We have used veroius websites and ChatGPT to help us problemsolve, when TA's weren't avaiable

 For being able to even start the program, you need to open the Handin3 folder in visual studio code :D

 For 1 server and 3 clients: